 Menstrual cycle changes in the brain are due to hormone fluctuations.
 Strengthening the brain and the endocrine system with the use of micronutrients is crucial.

-Truehope EMPowerplus® is a natural micronutrient formula developed by Anthony F. Stephan and David L. Hardy designed to promote mental well-being in those suffering from various mood disorders and hormone imbalance.
+EMPowerplus Q96 is a natural micronutrient formula developed by Anthony F. Stephan designed to promote mental well-being in those suffering from various mood disorders and hormone imbalance.
 The supplement provides a broad-based balanced supply of micronutrients needed for healthy brain function and development.

 As a result of serious bipolar disorder, Anthony Stephan’s wife, Debbie, committed suicide in 1994.
 Two of their children, Autumn and Joseph, were diagnosed with the same illness.
-Anthony, in desperation, sought help from every possible source and, after two years Stephan and Hardy made a break-through discovery.
-Using the EMPowerplus micronutrient formulation, Autumn and Joseph have been well without medication since 1996.
-Now, Truehope EMPowerplus® is benefiting tens of thousands of people in over 100 countries.
+Anthony, in desperation, sought help from every possible source and made a break-through discovery- EMPowerplus Q96.
+Autumn and Joseph have been using the micronutrient formulation since 1996 and have been well without medication.
+Now, EMPowerplus Q96 is benefiting tens of thousands of people in over 100 countries.